titusrobin/MOOd/README.md

 ### 4. YOLO Baseline Model Implementation
 You will find the YOLO Baseline Model folder within the repository.
 The following steps is what it achieves:

-- Loads the Nuscenes Mini Dataset using the nuscenes devkit
+- Loads the nuScenes Mini Dataset using the nuScenes devkit
 - Filters the dataset to only look for traffic cones
 - Saves the images which only contains traffic cones in a new file structure
 - Train and test YOLO Model on filtered images